-- Double-click on the line of a topology -or- - Scroll over a line to make the end of the scroll over a line to make the scroll over a line
+- Double-click on the line of a topology -or- - Scroll over a line to make the en icon appear.
+The icon will appear in each column and allows directly opening the wizard corresponding to the column.

 Redeploy the configuration after this operation.